simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-06-complete-and-incomplete.md

 ## ## Checkpoint: Complete or Incomplete

-Which circuits are complete or incomplete circuits?
+Which circuits are complete or incomplete?

 ![circuit-quiz](assets/circuit-quiz.png)